PowerBiDevCamp/TenantManagement/README.md

 ### Download the Source Code

-The source code for the **TenantManagement** project is maintained in a GitHib repository at the following URL.
+The source code for the **TenantManagement** project is maintained in a GitHub repository at the following URL.

 **[https://github.com/PowerBiDevCamp/TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement)**